Kinfe123/md-to-jsonify/README.md

-// extracting from the link from github public api url

-const apiUrl = "https://api.github.com/repos/workos/awesome-developer-experience/git/blobs/{sha}"
+// extracting from the link from github public api url const apiUrl = "https://api.github.com/repos/workos/awesome-developer-experience/git/blobs/{sha}"
-// the wau tp get the sha is by goind to the url - https://api.github.com/repos/workos/awesome-developer-experience/git/trees/master
+// the way to get the this is by going to the url - https://api.github.com/repos/workos/awesome-developer-experience/git/trees/master
 // from the above link you will get teh sha from the endpiont

-const result = await exteactFromLink(apiUrl)
+const result = await extractFromLink(apiUrl)
 console.log('JSON data is: ' , result)
 ```
 ## Output